bluestatedigital/label_defaults/README.txt

 INTRODUCTION
 ------------
 The Label Defaults module allows you to change the default label display setting on newly-created fields from "Above" to whatever you prefer.
+It does not impact fields that have already been created.

 REQUIREMENTS
 ------------
-No special requirements.
+Requires fields to be created with the Field UI module.

 INSTALLATION